 Cryptocurrency mining (cryptomining) uses the processing power of computers to solve complex mathematical problems and verify cybercurrency transactions, and the miners are then rewarded with a small amount of cybercurrency.

 01 Jul 2018

 Sometimes personal information is released to unauthorised people by accident, or as the result of a security breach.
+For example, an email with personal information can be sent to the wrong person, or a computer system can be hacked and personal information stolen.
 These are known as a data breaches, or data spills.

 22 May 2020